Harald-U/workshop-openshift-on-ibm-cloud/2-docker.md

-# Lab 2 - Running the Java Microservice locally
+# Lab 2 (Optional) - Running the Java Microservice locally

 _Note:_ If you want to examine the java developer task you can do that lab, if not, just directly jump into [lab 4 - Deploying to OpenShift](4-openshift.md).